 Our recommendation for angled and rake windows: Plantation shutters.
 Not only are they 100% customizable to fit the precise angles and shape of your angled windows, but the shutter louvers can typically be set at a single, perfect angle without ever needing to be readjusted - perfect for windows in hard to reach places.

-Similar to french doors, the window treatment you choose for a sliding glass door should allow you to open and shut the door without any hassle whatsoever.
+Similar to french doors, the window treatment you choose for your sliding glass door should allow you to open and shut the door without any hassle whatsoever.
 Moreover, a sliding glass door treatment needs to be sturdy and able to withstand all the usage a sliding door sees.
-Lastly, sliding glass doors are one of the least energy-efficient window types, since they not only let heat transfer through the glass but through the door opening as well.
+Lastly, sliding glass doors are one of the least energy-efficient windows, since they not only let heat transfer through the glass but through the door opening as well.
 A window treatment that can reduce heat transfer should also be a big priority for sliding glass doors.

 Our recommendation for sliding glass doors: Panel tracks or plantation shutters.
 Both of these window treatments make operating a sliding door easy.
 Panel tracks also offer a range of patterns and textures to pick from, freeing up your options and giving you more design freedom.
 Plantation shutters can be installed in multiple configurations to fit any sliding glass door, and are more energy efficient than any other window covering available.